 I will be back again.
 And again.
 For sure.

-Written by the COO of Titan Industries - C K Venkataraman.
+Written by the CEO (Jewellery) of Titan Company Limited - C K Venkataraman.

 Date: 13th Oct 2016